How Accurate Is The Crown’s Portrayal Of Prince Charles & Princess Diana’s First Meeting?

 Advertisement

-And yet, the early days of their courtship are central to the latest season of The Crown, which hits Netflix on November 15.
+And yet, the early days of their courtship are central to the latest season of The Crown, which hits Netflix today (15 November).
 Season 4, which spans the late 1970s into the early 1990s, tracks Charles (Josh O’Connor) and Diana (Emma Corrin) from their very first meeting, through the birth of their two children, William and Harry, and into the troubles that would become synonymous with their paired names.
 It’s an intimate — albeit partly fictional — look at one of the most famous relationships of all times, and one that’s sure to surprise viewers in its complexity.

 “My opinion changed of their marriage,” Corrin told Refinery29 ahead of the season 4 premiere.
 “I kind of always assumed it was a doomed marriage, and there was never any happiness and it shouldn’t have happened.
 I do think it was a mistake, but I also think that there must have been a time where they were in love.
 Josh and I worked very hard at holding onto the fact that there was some love between them, and that there was something there.
 It made our portrayal of them more interesting, if we approached it from that way.”